Fast algorithms for classical specifications of stabiliser states and Clifford gates: Stabiliser state algorithms

-We will show that with minimal calculations, one can effectively read off the affine subspace triple data of a stabiliser state from its check matrix.
-We begin by establishing some required relations between a stabiliser state expressed as an affine subspace triple and the Pauli gates that stabilise it.
-Here, we will switch convention slightly from the expression of a stabiliser state in equation \eqref{ddeqn} for convenience by introducing a translation into the ket labels.
-An arbitrary stabiliser state $\ket{s}$ can be expressed in the form where $V \subset \Z_2^n$ is a vector subspace of dimension $k \leq n$, $\vec z_0 \in \Z_2^n$, and $Q, \ell: V \to \Z_2$ .
+We will show that with minimal calculations, one can effectively read off the quadratic form triple data of a stabiliser state from its check matrix.
+We begin by establishing some required relations between a stabiliser state expressed as a quadratic form triple and the Pauli gates that stabilise it.
+Recall the expression of the amplitudes of a stabiliser state from Theorem \ref{dehaenedemoor}.
+An arbitrary stabiliser state $\ket{s}$ can be expressed in the form: where $V \subset \Z_2^n$ is a vector subspace of dimension $k \leq n$, $\vec z_0 \in \Z_2^n$, and $Q, \ell: V \to \Z_2$ .

 Suppose $P = (-1)^c (-i)^{\vec p \cdot \vec q} X^{\vec q} Z^{\vec p}$ stabilises $\ket{s}$: $P\ket{s} = \ket{s}$.
 We can see immediately that $\vec q \in V$ or else $P$ changes the support of $\ket{s}$.
 Moreover, by comparing the amplitudes of $\ket{s}$ and $P\ket{s}$, we find that